gunnerdoh/gunnerdoh/README.md

-Amateur developer and Dawg fan.
+Amateur developer and Husky fan.